 Trolleybus is a fixed-route service that uses manually steered, rubber-tired passenger vehicles powered by electric current from overhead wires using trolley poles.
 Rubber-tired replica trolleys or historic trolleys powered by an onboard motor are not included in this mode.

-Vanpool (VP)

-Vanpool operates as a ride sharing arrangement, providing transportation to a pre-arranged group of individuals.
-To be considered public transportation, Vanpool programs must

-Use vehicles with a minimum seating capacity of seven people, including the driver;

-- Be open to the public (any vans that are restricted by rule to particular employers are not public transportation); - Be actively engaged in advertising the Vanpool service to the public and in matching interested members of the public to vans with available seats; and - Be publicly sponsored.5

-Transit agencies adding Vanpool service to their NTD report must complete and submit to FTA a questionnaire.
-You can find the questionnaire in Appendix D.
+Mode Explanation Vanpool (VP) Rail: No Fixed Guideway: No Vanpool operates as a ride sharing arrangement, providing transportation to a pre-arranged group of individuals.
+To be considered public transportation, Vanpool programs must Use vehicles with a minimum seating capacity of seven people, including the driver; Use vehicles for which 80 percent of the yearly mileage come from commuting; Be open to the public (any vans that are restricted by rule to particular employers are not public transportation); Be actively engaged in advertising the Vanpool service to the public and in matching interested members of the public to vans with available seats; and Be publicly sponsored.5 Transit agencies adding Vanpool service to their NTD report must complete and submit to FTA a questionnaire.
+You can find the questionnaire in Appendix D .